ibm-cloud-docs/openshift/openshift_loadbalancer_dns.md

 {:download: .download}
 {:preview: .preview}

-# Classic: Registering a DNS subdomain for an NLB
+# Registering a DNS subdomain for an NLB
 {: #loadbalancer_hostname}